mossblaser/signal_for_android_decryption/README.md

   implementation defined and it is up to you to work out how to extract the information you want.
 * `preferences.json`: A JSON file containing the 'preference' data encoded by the backup.
-At the time of writing, this only consists of a single public/private key pair.
-Application preferences are stored in the SQLite database.
+Despite the existance of this file, most application preferences are stored in the SQLite database.
+* `key_value.json`: A JSON file containing the 'key-value' data encoded by the backup.
 * `attachments/*.bin`: Binary files attached to messages sent or received (e.g. photos and videos).
 These are named based on their `unique_id` as used in the database.
 To infer the correct file extension you'll need to lookup the MIME